 USDA Lifts PACA Reparation Sanctions on California Produce Business

-WASHINGTON, DC - In late 2018, California-based produce company, Produce Delights, came under fire for failing to pay a $5,292 award to a California seller.
-Now, a little over a year later, the U.S. Department of Agriculture (USDA) announced that Produce Delights has satisfied its $5,292 reparation order issued under the Perishable Commodities Act (PACA).
+WASHINGTON, DC - The U.S. Department of Agriculture (USDA) announced that Golden Kingdom Produce Inc. satisfied a reparation order issued under the Perishable Agricultural Commodities Act (PACA).

-The Los Angeles, California, company can continue operating in the produce industry upon applying for and being issued a PACA license.
-Wael R. Abdallah was listed as a member of the business and may now be employed by or affiliated with any PACA licensee.
+According to a press release, the Los Angeles, CA, company has met its obligations and is now free to operate in the produce industry.
+San (Bruce) Oh was listed as the officer, director, and major stockholder of the business and may now be employed by or affiliated with any PACA licensee.

-In the past three years, USDA resolved approximately 3,500 PACA claims involving more than $58 million.
-PACA staff also assisted more than 7,800 callers with issues valued at approximately $148 million.
+In the past three years, USDA resolved approximately 3,350 PACA claims involving more than $63 million.
+Our PACA staff also assisted more than 8,000 callers with issues valued at approximately $156 million.
 These are just two examples of how USDA continues to support the fruit and vegetable industry.